dikshatakyar/YumYard/README.md

 - Implemented React Context to display name of the user globally.

 - Developed Custom Hook to check the online status of user.

+- Performed unit testing and integration testing for add to cart & search feature on homepage.

 - Modular and performant code.